 Other tests, such as a chest x ray or an electrocardiogram, may be needed to find out if a foreign object or other lung diseases or heart disease could be causing your symptoms.
 A correct diagnosis is important because asthma is treated differently from other diseases with similar symptoms.

 Depending on the results of your physical exam, medical history, and lung function tests, your provider can determine how severe your asthma is.
 This is important because the severity of your asthma will determine how your asthma should be treated.
 One way for medical practitioners to classify asthma severity is by considering how often you have symptoms when you are not taking any medicine or when your asthma is not well controlled.

 Anyone with asthma can have a severe attack—even people who have intermittent or mild persistent asthma.

-Your doctor will work with you to develop an asthma self-management plan for controlling your asthma on a daily basis and an emergency action plan for stopping asthma attacks.
+Your medical provider will work with you to develop an asthma self-management plan for controlling your asthma on a daily basis and an emergency action plan for stopping asthma attacks.
 These plans will tell you what medicines you should take and other things you should do to keep your asthma under control.

 There are two main types of medicines for asthma:

 Everyone with asthma needs a quick-relief or "rescue" medicine to stop asthma symptoms before they get worse.
 Short-acting inhaled beta-agonists are the preferred quick-relief medicine.
 These medicines are bronchodilators.
 They act quickly to relax tightened muscles around your airways so that the airways can open up and allow more air to flow through.

 You should take your quick-relief medicine when you first begin to feel asthma symptoms, such as coughing, wheezing, chest tightness, or shortness of breath.
 You should carry your quick-relief inhaler with you at all times in case of an asthma attack.